Are You Eligible to File a Claim for Injuries Related to Camp Lejeune?

 4. Thoroughly research nursing homes.

 Before choosing a nursing home, determine what is important to you and your loved, and visit several establishments before making a decision.
 Ask about an individual care plan, staff qualifications, resident policies and safety measures.
 Never be afraid to ask questions.
 The care of your loved one is of the utmost importance.
 Medicare.gov has a thorough checklist that can help you begin determining which factors are important.

 When we entrust others with the care of our loved ones, we expect the highest possible standard of care.
 Unfortunately, that is not always the case.
 We all must be advocates for the elders in our community.
-If you believe an elder you love has been neglected or abused at the hands of a caregiver, contact The Ruth Law Team.
+If you believe an elder you love has been neglected or abused at the hands of a caregiver, contact the nursing home abuse attorneys at The Ruth Law Team.
 We have investigated hundreds of nursing home abuse cases over the years in a fight to Get Justice to those who need it most.
 You can reach us 24/7 at 1-888-345-5849, and your call is always free and confidential.

 9-1-1: If someone you know is in grave, immediate danger.